 Nordic skiers and snowshoers use this trail all winter long.
 So, beginners won’t have a problem following the path.
 Expect to spend around three to four hours on this trail, depending on how long you plan to stay at the lake.
 With views of the mountains, frozen waterfalls, footbridge crossings, a few steeper hills, and scenic lake views, the Lost Lake Trail is an excellent starter trail for the beginner snowshoer.

 Please note that this trail can be busy, so it is best to arrive early.
 Also, the slopes leading up to the mining sites above the lake may be avalanche prone.
 Please be prepared if heading into these areas.

 Would you visit any of these snowshoeing day trips near Denver, CO?
 Also, what trails would you recommend for other beginners?
 Please share your thoughts with us in the comments below.

-This article was originally published on Jan 12, 2015.
-It was updated on March 16, 2021, by Susan Wowk to include new trails and information.
+This article was originally published on January 12, 2015.
+It was most recently updated on October 11, 2022, by Susan Wowk to include updated information.